 Phyllo pastry is layered sheets of tissue-thin pastry dough and it is typically found in the freezer section next to things like pie crusts and puff pastry.
 It is pretty much always vegan so you don't need to look for a specific vegan phyllo dough.
 Double-check the ingredients list just in case, but I have never come across one in the grocery store that wasn't vegan.
 So there is no excuse not to indulge in this crispy, creamy, vegan pie.

 Traditional feta cheese is not vegan.
-It is made with animal milk and also usually rennet.
+It is made with animal milk and usually rennet too.
 But don't worry because I have created THE most amazing vegan feta cheese recipe.
 It works so well in this spanakopita.

 I highly recommend you enjoy it in its own right when it's not squidged in a pie, one day when you have a chance too.
 It's one of my many vegan tofu recipes and has to be tasted to be believed.